mike-cline-53/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 main assm](../img/lr4/ma8.jpg){: loading=lazy width="600"}

-* Okay now is a good time to make sure your heal toe measurements are equal.
+* Okay now is a good time to make sure your heel toe measurements are equal.
 * Roughly set the beam level by turning the Z axis leadscrews, one side is different so the side plates will be at different heights.
 * Simply measure across the front of your machine from the side plates (not the wheels as those can move).